 In Marie-Claude Teissier-Landgraf's 2004 Tahitian coming-of-age novel Hutu Pāinu, these are the words of a Tahitian passenger on a ship arriving in Tahiti from France just after World War II.
 They are spoken to six-year-old Sophie Rigolet, a half-Tahitian/half-French girl coming to join her father and see for the first time the place where she will grow up after escaping from war-torn France with her French mother.
 The words of the Tahitian passenger raise a number of interesting points of departure for reading the novel.
-First of course, the 'parfums' evoke the western imaginary of Tahiti and Polynesia as a supposed tropical, floral paradise, as discovered and described by Cook and Bougainville, and reinforced by later writers.1
+First of course, the 'parfums' evoke the Western imaginary of Tahiti and Polynesia as a supposed tropical, floral paradise, as described by Cook and Bougainville, and reinforced by later writers.
+Then as the clouds part and the passengers gaze at the island from aboard the ship, one could recall familiar images of the island utopia more generally, so desired by seafaring explorers (Edmond and Smith 2003: 2-3).